Put-in-Bay News March 2017 Everything You May Have Missed

-New Park- Thanks to the Clean Ohio Conservation Fund, John Dodge and the John Ladd Family, the Put-in-Bay Park District closed on the Dodge Woods purchase in February.
+New Park- Thanks to the Clean Ohio Conservation Fund, John Dodge, and the John Ladd Family, the Put-in-Bay Park District closed on the Dodge Woods purchase in February.
 The 3.5-acre property is on the corner of Langram (Airport Rd.) and Thompson.

-player came out in February.
+In one of the three James Franco films, island entertainer Mike “Mad Dog,” Adams has been fortunate enough to work on as a bit player came out in February.
 Watch for him in John Steinbeck’s “In Dubious Battle.”
-It has a stellar cast including Robert Duval and Selena Gomez.
+It has a stellar cast, including Robert Duval and Selena Gomez.
 Mike’s daughter, Kristen Adams, is the film’s Production Designer.

 Another Put-in-Bay News March 2017 exclusive!
 Put-in-Bay Entertainment legend Pat Dailey performed his last winter show at Sloppy Joe’s in Key West this past month.
-He helped make Put-in-Bay well known to audiences who visit the popular bar from all over the country.
+He helped make Put-in-Bay well-known to audiences who visit the popular bar from all over the country.

-Scott and Caroline Jackson celebrated 20 years in business at their Goat Soup in Whiskey in Keystone, Colorado in early February.
+Scott and Caroline Jackson celebrated 20 years in business at their Goat Soup in Whiskey in Keystone, Colorado, in early February.

 Native Tree & Plant Sale- The Lake Erie Islands Conservancy (LEIC) reported to the Put-in-Bay News March 2017 journal that they are now taking orders for native trees and plants for the islands.
 LEIC is also selling over 30 varieties of native perennial plants and flowers from Natives in Harmony from Marengo, Ohio.
 An order form is available at www.lakeerieislandsconservancy.org or by calling Lisa Brohl at 419-366-2087.

 Stone Lab Courses- Applications are open for summer 2017 courses at Stone Laboratory on Gibraltar Island for high school and college students.
 For a full list of courses, visit go.osu.edu/SLcourses.
-Stone Laboratory’s hands-on, intensive classes give students the chance to see science in action during field trips and labs.
+Stone Laboratory’s hands-on, intensive classes allow students to see science in action during field trips and labs.
 Scholarships are available.
 For more information, visit go.osu.edu/aid.
 For more information about Stone Lab, go to For information visit stonelab.osu.edu.

 Foolishness & Fun-Join host Mad Dog Mike Adams and the team from WPIB as Put-in-Bay comes to the mainland again for just one night, 6 p.m.
 April 1st, at the Erie Social Shuffleboard Club & Bar in Marblehead, OH.
 Special thanks to the Put-in-Bay Ferry and Island Transportation for being event sponsors!
-MBL will run a late ferry (weather permitting) and Island Transportation will provide a bus from Put-in-Bay to the Erie Social and back!
+MBL will run a late ferry (weather permitting), and Island Transportation will provide a bus from Put-in-Bay to the Erie Social and back!
 The Put-in-Bay Chamber has 80 tickets set aside just for islanders wanting to go.
 They take all major credit cards too!
 Or get tickets online.
 Tickets are $10 and $20.

-Put-in-Bay Ohio on TV-Cleveland News Channel Five will air a story about Put-in-Bay School on Wednesday, March 1st on their Early Morning News and their 11 p.m.
+Put-in-Bay Ohio on TV-Cleveland News Channel Five will air a story about Put-in-Bay School on Wednesday, March 1st, on their Early Morning News and their 11 p.m.
 News.

-Sophia Schroeder Congratulations to Sophia Schroeder who won the Science Fair at Put-in-Bay School in February.
-She spent a lot of time after school on her project which dealt with the effects of microfibers on aquatic invertebrate organisms.
+Sophia Schroeder Congratulations to Sophia Schroeder, who won the Science Fair at Put-in-Bay School in February.
+She spent a lot of time after school on her project, which dealt with the effects of microfibers on aquatic invertebrate organisms.
 Thanks to teacher Missi Kowalski for getting the students interested in science.
 Sophia is the daughter of Brit Schroeder from the Put-in-Bay Ferry and Marie Schroeder from Hooligans.